Pure-Farming/Documentation/docs/resource-types/livestock/movements/animal-departure.md

 ## URLs

-Get all Departures that you have access to
+Get all animal departure events that you have access to.

 ```
 GET /data/livestock/movement/animal-departures
 ```

-Get the Departure for the specified id
+Get an individual animal departure event for the specified id.

 ```
 GET /data/livestock/movement/animal-departures/{DepartureId}
 ```

-Get all Departures that are linked to the provided holding id
+Get all animal departure events that are linked to the provided holding id.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-departures
 ```

-Get the Departure for the specified id that is linked to the provided holding id
+Get an individual animal departure event for a given holding.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-departures/{DepartureId}